Dante Gabriel Rossetti

-This was the first major show of Rossetti's works since 1973.
+In 2003 the Walker Art Gallery held the first major show of Rossetti's works since 1973.
 It included over 150 items, featuring many of his most famous pieces.
 Here you can see a selection of these works and find out more about one of British art's most fascinating figures.

 This exhibition was organised by Walker Art Gallery in partnership with the Van Gogh Museum, Amsterdam where the exhibition was also on display.
-Visit the web-links page to see other Rossetti resources and some of the galleries that lent works to the exhibition.

 Also on this website